cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

 # Quick start: making your first game.

-The power of the __Cocos Creator 3D__ editor is that it allows developers to quickly prototype games.
+The power of the __Cocos Creator__ editor is that it allows developers to quickly prototype games.

 Let's follow a guided tutorial to make a magical game named **Mind Your Step**.
 This game tests the player's reaction ability, and chooses whether to jump one step or two steps according to traffic conditions.